Typical Cornish Food

 Don’t miss out on the most delicious local produce whilst on a break in Cornwall

 Apart from great sea views, stunning scenery and a laid back atmosphere Cornwall also offers a great variety of local specialities.
 To make sure that you don’t miss out on the delicious delights of Cornwall we have put together a list with the most popular local foods and drinks.
-So on your next break in Cornwall make sure who have a look out for the following foods.

 The all time favourite traditional Cornish pasty is filled with beef, sliced or diced potato, swede (also known as a yellow turnip or rutabaga – referred to in Cornwall as turnip) and onion, seasoned with salt and pepper, These days pasties are available with many different fillings including vegetarian variations, lamb and chicken.
 Great on a cold day, for lunch, picnics and on the beach especially whilst on holidays with children.